 Testosterone as Radar for Status Threats

-Once both primates and people make it to the top of a social hierarchy the tendency is for them to try to stay on top for as long as possible.
+Once both primates and people make it to the top of a social hierarchy the tendency is for them to try to stay on top and avoid low status for as long as possible.
 Everyone wants to keep the hits of T, dopamine, and serotonin coming, and avoid the misery that results when these feel-good, charged-up neurotransmitters and hormones plummet.
-Status maintenance involves not only continuing to engage in behaviors that demonstrate value, but also watching for threats that may lower one’s status and usurp one’s position.
+Status maintenance, whether it’s an upper-class socioeconomic status or a hardscrabble and reliable working-class status, involves not only continuing to engage in behaviors that demonstrate value, but also watching for threats that may lower one’s status and usurp one’s position.

 As mentioned last time, researchers studying primate behavior have found that alpha chimps tend to be a little high-strung because they’re constantly on the lookout for would-be pretenders to their throne.
 Testosterone appears to be the source of this monitoring behavior, and the same hyper-vigilance manifests itself among alpha humans as well.